fraction/oasis/docs/contributing.md

 # Contributing

 Hey, welcome!
-This project is still very experimental so I won't make any promises about the future architechture, but today it's pretty simple:
+This project is still very experimental so I won't make any promises about the future architecture, but today it's pretty simple:

 ```
 index.js: take command-line arguments and give an application over HTTP